 - Watchful waiting.
-Small polyps without symptoms (asymptomatic) may resolve on their own.
-Treatment is unnecessary unless you're at risk of uterine cancer.
+Small polyps without symptoms might resolve on their own.
+Treatment of small polyps is unnecessary unless you're at risk of uterine cancer.

 - Medication.
-Certain hormonal medications, including progestins and gonadotropin-releasing hormone agonists, may shrink a uterine polyp and lessen symptoms.
+Certain hormonal medications, including progestins and gonadotropin-releasing hormone agonists, may lessen symptoms of the polyp.
 But taking such medications is usually a short-term solution at best — symptoms typically recur once you stop taking the medicine.

 - Surgical removal.
-During hysteroscopy, instruments inserted through the hysteroscope — the device your doctor uses to see inside your uterus — make it possible to remove polyps once they're identified.
-The removed polyp may be sent to a lab for microscopic examination.
+During hysteroscopy, instruments inserted through the hysteroscope — the device your doctor uses to see inside your uterus — make it possible to remove polyps.
+The removed polyp will likely be sent to a lab for microscopic examination.